 You will notice in the diagram that this scenario lacks a planning phase by the designer or planning is minimal.
 Sometimes it happens this way because the client is organised with their content and have a strong idea on what they want the site to look like using other websites as examples.
 Sometimes the lack of a planning phase occurs because the client has not had time to gather or write sufficient content becase they are busy with the day to day running of their business.
 It is difficult for the web designer to collate and organise content into a website with a few paragraphs of text in a word document.

 Getting a custom design as opposed to using a template is going to get a website that better fits your business and the content you want to display.
-Another advantage is that updates to your site will take less time when the designer has coded the site rather than used a template.

 When the designer puts time and energy into helping you plan your website and lay out your content in a way that will increase sales or enquiry conversions it takes time in the planning, design and development phases.
 The extra thought into designing ‘mini ads’ and ‘calls to action’ that help draw the viewer to the most important pages on the site can make a big difference to the success of the site.